TeamLapen/Vampirism/docs/wiki/factions/vampire-hunter-lord-and-minions.md

 If a minion is hurt severely, it will teleport to safety and recover.
 Once recovered you can retrieve it using the minion task menu.

 #### Vampire
 As a lord you can bind a vampire NPC to you by right-clicking it with a vampire minion binding item.
-However, many vampires are to strong to be controlled by you, so you have to look for a weak one.
+However, many vampires are too strong to be controlled by you, so you have to look for a weak one.
 You can improve the capabilities of your minion using vampire minion upgrades.
 #### Hunter
 As a hunter lord you can recruit hunter NPCs by giving them basic hunter minion equipment.
 However, not all hunters are willing to serve somebody, so you have to look for weaker ones.